-In 2017, there are constant distractions.
-Your tenants may sign their lease with the best of intentions, but too often they begin shirking responsibilities: rent comes in late, they don’t submit late fees, minor maintenance requests fester, etc. And while some of these renters are truly bad eggs (how did they get through the screening process?), others are just forgetful.
+The way people communicate is constantly changing, especially in 2017, when there are constant distractions.
+Your tenants may sign their lease with the best of intentions, but too often they begin shirking responsibilities: rent starts to comes in late, late fees aren’t being submitted, minor maintenance requests linger, etc. And while some of these renters are truly bad eggs (how did they get through the screening process?), others are just forgetful.
 It’s not an excuse, but at least it’s a correctable problem.
 The cornerstone to effective, simple management is clear and frequent communication.

 How to Communicate with Tenants